sarkerlab/Website/_pages/portable_nlp.md

 toc: true
 ---
 Under construction.
-Coming soon [ WE ARE BETTER AT RESEARCH THAN AT UPDATING WEBSITES]
-TLDR:
+TLDR: <br />
-We develop NLP methods that are portable (i.e., can be applied to many differet problems), interpretable and customizable.
+We try to build NLP tools that can be reused for many tasks.

 ## Highlights

-...
-TO BE UPDATED SOON..
 Our work was featured on <a href="https://www.popsci.com/story/health/opioids-social-media-predict/"> Popular Science </a> (with some fair criticism and skepticism). <br />

 Our work was featured on <a href = "http://www.emoryhealthsciblog.com/opioids-crunching-the-tweets/"> The Emory Health Science Blog </a>. <br />